kavehtehrani/gnome-speech2text/README.md

 ### GNOME Shell Crashes (GNOME 48/Wayland)

-If you experience GNOME Shell crashes when using the extension (particularly on Ubuntu 25 / GNOME 48 / Wayland), use the crash analysis script:
+If you experience GNOME Shell crashes when using the extension, use the crash analysis script:

 ```bash
 # After a crash, run the debug script